Jesse Hirsh

 Jesse Hirsh is a broadcaster, researcher, public speaker and Internet evangelist in Toronto, Ontario, Canada.
 He has appeared on CBC Radio, and has a weekly spot on CBC Newsworld where he explains and analyses trends and developments in technology.
 He co-hosts an interfaith show on Omni Television called 3D: Dialogue.

 Personal life

-Hirsh was educated at the McLuhan Program in Culture and Technology at the University of Toronto, where he also studied with sociologist Barry Wellman.
+Hirsh was educated at the McLuhan Program in Culture and Technology at the University of Toronto.

-In 1995, while studying at UofT, Hirsh was arrested for "unauthorized" use of a computer.
+In 1995, while studying there, Hirsh was arrested for unauthorized use of a computer.